ekilie/beamdrop/README.md

 # Beamdrop

-A lightweight, self-hosted file sharing server with S3-compatible API.
+A lightweight, self-hosted file storage server with S3-compatible API.
 Built with Go and React.

 ## Overview